WolfGangS/hifiUiManager/README.md

 # hifiUiManager
-A manager for Interface scripts, that suports multiple "repositories"
+A manager for Interface scripts, that supports multiple "repositories"

-You can install it by downloading the project and adding it localy, or by using the following url.
+You can install it by downloading the project and adding it locally, or by using the following url.

 https://wolfgangs.github.io/hifiUiManager/uiManager.js